-ANSWER: It is not uncommon for a director to vacate his/her seat prior to the end of their term.
-A heavy workload at the office, personal health issues, sale of their unit, a recall by the membership, and a dozen other reasons could create a vacancy on the board.
+It is not uncommon for a director to vacate his/her seat prior to the end of their term.
+A heavy workload at the office, family issues, health problems, etc. could create vacancies on boards.

 Recalls.
 If the vacancy occurred because the membership called a special meeting and removed the director, the board cannot fill the vacancy.
 Despite anything to the contrary in their governing documents, only the membership can fill a seat created by a recall.